-At 9.30 pm every night, a poorly-lit, 12-coach train pulls out of Bathinda station in Punjab with passengers of all ages and genders.
-With their meagre belongings and plastic packets containing sheaves of papers and documents, most talk among themselves in hushed tones.
+At 9.30pm every night, a poorly-lit, 12-coach train pulls out of Bathinda station in the Indian state of Punjab with passengers of all ages and genders.

+With their meagre belongings and plastic packets containing sheafs of papers and documents, most talk among themselves in hushed tones.

-The destination for an average one-third of the 300 passengers is the Acharya Tulsi Regional Cancer Hospital and Research Centre in the Bikaner district, in Rajasthan.
+The destination for an average one-third of the 300 passengers of this train is the Acharya Tulsi Regional Cancer Hospital and Research Centre in the Bikaner district of Rajasthan state.

-The train covers about 325 km before it reaches Bikaner around 6 am.
+The train covers about 325km before it reaches Bikaner around 6am.
 Sometimes the train is delayed by one to two hours.
 But the passengers do not lose hope.

-Over the years, the Bathinda-Bikaner train has earned itself a grim tag as 'Punjab's cancer train' as it ferries hundreds of thousands of cancer patients from this northern state for treatment for this dreaded affliction.
+Over the years, the Bathinda-Bikaner train has earned itself a grim tag as "Punjab's cancer train" as it ferries hundreds of thousands of cancer patients from this northern Indian state for treatment for this dreaded affliction.